Urii98/Uri-Behavior_Tree-C-/README.md

 ## Conventions for using the behavior tree class

-1.Create the behavior tree diagram.
+1.Create the behavior tree diagram and the action node classes.

 2.Identify all node types, and keep in mind which ones are action nodes versus control flow nodes and condition nodes.